There is no truth to the rumour that the certificate III or 'actively working towards' will be phased out.

 - If you’re an experienced early childhood educator looking to get the maximum career opportunities from your training, the Diploma course is probably the best choice.

 - If you’re just starting out the early childhood education industry and don’t want to invest a heap of time and money up front, then the Certificate III may be the better choice.

 Remember, once you complete your Certificate III it’s easy to upgrade to the Diploma.
 Training organisations use Recognition of Prior Learning (RPL) to give you direct credit for the course units you’ve already completed plus the experience you gained working in the industry.
 This means that you won’t have to do all 28 units of the Diploma course when you do decide to take it.

-If you currently hold the Certificate III in Early Childhood Education and Care, don’t worry because there are no plans to phase it out in 2016.
+If you currently hold the Certificate III in Early Childhood Education and Care, don’t worry because there are no plans to phase it out.
 It is still the standard and the more manageable qualification for new educators and child care workers.

-If you are still unsure of which course to take and whether you can apply for RPL, just send me a message or post a question on the forums.
-We can discuss your options and help you get into the best course for you.
+If you are still unsure of which course to take and whether you can apply for RPL, contact a course provider who will be able to assist and guide you.